From Amish Roots to a Life Redeemed

 Breaking Point & Rock Bottom

 At my lowest point, I was battling addiction, anger, and a broken sense of identity.
-I had left home, lost control of my emotions, and even lost jobs because of my outbursts.
-I tried to get help.
 I cried out to God, but it felt like silence.
 Eventually, I was sent to a counseling center.
 That week changed my life.
 I started to face my pain, open up, and let others walk beside me.
 It wasn’t easy — but for the first time, I saw a glimpse of hope.
-Healing had a cost, but so did staying broken.
-When I returned home, I was still fighting.
-But now, I was fighting for something: my freedom, my faith, and a new life.

 Leaving the Amish: Choosing Freedom